 At regional level, the regional education directorates exercise administrative control.
 They refer directly to the Minister of Education.
 The regional education directorate is responsible for the administration and the scientific and pedagogical guidance of education in the region.
 It supervises the implementation of the national education policy.
 Yet, it tailors it to match the specific requirements of the region.
-It also links the regional education authorities.
+It also links the regional educational services with the central education authorities.